yang-yang-ir/yang-yang-ir.github.io/_pages/research.md

 ---

-**The Signaling Dilemma of Coercion: Credibly Threatening and Reassuring at the Same Time** *Working Paper.*
+**The Signaling Dilemma of Coercion: Credibly Threatening and Reassuring at the Same Time**, *Working Paper.*

 <details>